 This has been my signature dessert for many years.
-I’ve revamped the original recipe to make it Atkins friendly.
-It is not suitable until the OWL legumes rung because the cake I use it a slightly modified version of the Healthy Flourless Chocolate Cake over on Lauren’s Healthy Indulgences wonderful blog.
+I’ve revamped the original recipe to make it low-carb and Atkins friendly.
+It is not suitable until the OWL legumes rung because the cake I use it a slightly modified version of the Healthy Flourless Chocolate Cake over on Lauren’s Healthy Indulgences wonderful blog (made with beans).
 I’d be lying if I said this version is as good as the original sugar-flour version.
 But this is now a close facsimile of the original in my opinion.
 This dessert is surprisingly light, so don’t be fooled by it’s rich appearance.
 It always gets a thumbs up when I serve this to guests.
-This is not a terribly sweet dessert even in its original real sugar incarnation; nor is this low-carb version.
+This is not a terribly sweet dessert even in its original sugar incarnation; nor is this low-carb version.
 There are four layers of cake and three different filling layers so it really takes a bit of effort to put together from start to finish.
 But none of the steps are particularly difficult nor do they require unusual ingredients.
-It just takes some time so the flavors will mellow.
-As you blow your daily sweetener limit on this, and it’s a bit carb pricey, I usually only do this on very special occasions.
-If you’re wanting to enjoy this wonderful cake but there are only two of you, you might want to try my miniature version, that only makes 4-5 servings here: http://buttoni.wordpress.com/2011/09/01/miniature-black-forest-cake/
+It just takes some time for the flavors to mellow.
+As you blow your daily sweetener limit on this, and it’s a bit carb pricey, I usually only do this on very special occasions, like Valentine’s Day of our Wedding Anniversary. 🙂 If you’re wanting to enjoy this wonderful cake but there are only two of you, you might want to try my miniature version, that only makes 4-5 servings here: https://buttoni.wordpress.com/2011/09/01/miniature-black-forest-cake/

 STEP I – Cherry Filling: The day before needed, mix the following cherry filling ingredients in small saucepan except for the xanthan gum.
 Cook over medium heat stirring, adding xanthan gum in several light dustings, stirring well after each addition of xanthan gum.
 This is to avoid lumps in the thickener.
 I go for medium thick on this filling.
 Refrigerate overnight.
 If you got it too thick, not to worry.
 That’ll never be noticed in this cake.
 Stir it up to loosen the sauce before applying to cake.